Career change or job change? This is a decision point when you aren’t satisfied with your job, or even when you’re starting to hate it.

-If you’re not satisfied with your current job, and are starting to hate the job, you might want to know which one to go about doing: career change or job change.
+You might want to know which one to go about doing: changing a career or getting a new job.
 This is especially true if you feel that the only reason for you to drag out of bed and go to work is to get the money to pay off your bills.

 A career is something that you do to fulfill a mission or a passion, and hopefully make your life more meaningful than without such a goal.
 You may informally plan your career very early, as early as your elementary school.
 But most of us start planning our career when choosing a major at higher education.